Kenneth Pugh Olavarría: Biography

-He is the son of Kenneth Pugh Gillmore, a Chilean people of British descent, and María Teresa Olavarría Sanhueza.
-He is married to María Victoria Valdovinos Izue and has four children.
+He is the son of Kenneth Pugh Gillmore, a Chilean of British descent, and María Teresa Olavarría Sanhueza.
+He is married to María Victoria Valdovinos Izue and is the father of four children: Kenneth, Duncan, Stephen, and María Victoria.

-Pugh studied at The Mackay School in Viña del Mar and later entered the Arturo Prat Naval Academy, graduating as a second lieutenant on January 1, 1979.
-He holds a degree in Naval Armaments Engineering with a major in Electronics.
+He studied at The Mackay School in Viña del Mar and later entered the Arturo Prat Naval Academy, graduating as an ensign on 1 January 1979.
+He is a Naval Weapons Engineer with a specialization in Electronics, and holds a Master of Science in Naval and Maritime Sciences with a specialization in Strategy from the Pontifical Catholic University of Valparaíso.

-He holds a Master's degree in Naval and Maritime Sciences with a minor in Strategy from the Pontifical Catholic University of Valparaíso (PUCV).
-In that institution, he also earned a Diplomas in Finance.
-Similarly, he completed another diploma on Health Institution Management from the Andrés Bello National University.
+He has also completed a Diploma in Finance at the Pontifical Catholic University of Valparaíso and a Diploma in Health Institution Management at Andrés Bello University.